Éireann Lorsung | teaching

 Sample exercises and assignment briefs

 In all my classes, I am interested in what happens when we pay close attention to the materials of everyday life and to our most familiar surroundings.
 I try to offer students a way into writing and artmaking that relies on sustained attention and accretion of observations, building to an understanding of forms, structures, relations, and histories.
 Here you’ll find some examples of the work I do with students; click on the links at right to download PDFs.
+Please cite my work if you use these.

 Click below to download